 Almara Beach Club, which is accessible by land and by sea, is located on the Adriatic sea, only a short drive or boat ride away when you are staying on the Bay of Kotor.

-It is unique and a stunning sight because it is carved almost in its entirety into a mountain cliff.
+It is unique and a stunning sight because it is carved almost entirely into a mountain cliff.

 Lake Skadar has been a protected National Park since 1983 and the area is home to Montenegro’s wine country.

 Whether you are into kayaking, hiking, swimming, boat cruises, culture, or wine tasting, this area has a lot to offer and is one of the reasons why people visit Montenegro.

 Cetinje is the old capital of Montenegro.
 It is also where the official residence of the President of Montenegro is located.

 Still not convinced?
-Check out this brilliant video and I am sure you will be on the next flight out! 😉
+Check out this brilliant video and I am sure you will understand why you should visit Montenegro! 😉